William John Brennan

 William John Brennan (16 February 1938 – 31 August 2013) was an Australian Roman Catholic bishop.

 Ordained to the priesthood in 1960, Brennan was named the fourth bishop of the Roman Catholic Diocese of Wagga Wagga, Australia in 1984.
 Brennan resigned in 2002 due to illness.
+He suffered a "massive stroke" (page 303) in November 2001.

+Cardinal George Pell wrote that "despite a dour public persona, Brennan was good company and a fine raconteur.
+A formidable opponent, he was personally courteous, kind to his priests and universally respected by his brother bishops for his loyalty, competence and hard work for the conference, despite the fact that a majority disagreed with a good part of his theological views and proposed remedies.
+He knew that reform is never accomplished without division, incomprehension and sometimes bitter opposition.
+He confronted this courageously, without any melodrama, but it took a toll on his health".

 On 31 August 2013, Brennan, at the age of 75, died at Little Sisters of the Poor Nursing Home in Randwick, New South Wales.
+Two of Brennan's sisters were Ursuline nuns.
+One of them, Sister Therese, lovingly dedicated herself to his daily personal care after his stroke.
 His funeral service was held in St Michael's Cathedral, Wagga Wagga and he was interred in the crypt.